 Your distributor distributes the power to your home.
 Each Melbourne, Victoria area has their own power distributor2.
 You cannot switch distributors, only providers.
 The distributors manage the power lines and other infrastructure, and they send the gas and electricity to your home.
 Your electricity provider handles sales, billing, and servicing of your energy plan.
 They are the ones who service and bill your electricity connection via the distributor.

 Normally, you never need to contact your power distributor.
 However their contact information will be listed on your bill should you need to contact them in the event of an emergency or power outage.
 But generally speaking, your electricity provider deals with them on your behalf.
 So to keep this guide simple, we'll ignore the distributors and focus on the providers.

 There are many ways to find better prices, every provider must produce a fact sheet to break down each of the deals they offer3.
-You could talk to door-knocking salespeople to gathering online quotes from each individual electricity provider, but the easiest way is to use iSelect to compare electricity plans side by side.
+You could talk to door-knocking salespeople to gathering online quotes from each individual electricity provider, but the easiest way is to use iSelect to compare electricity plans from our range of providers*.

 If you’re ever in need of understanding your tariff and fees before you think of making the move, feel free to give us a call on 13 19 20.
 We’d be happy to break down any of the complicated jargon and pricing structures for you.

 There are many ways to reduce your energy bill from switching to energy saving light bulbs to skipping the tumble dryer and drying your washing outdoors.
 Most of the big electricity providers offer help in reducing energy costs.
 Some handy tips4 include: